TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

   Interestingly (at least to geeks like me), matrices in R are implemented by simply adding a 'dim' attribute to a vector.
-That is, the internal representation continues to be linear, and the 'dim' attribute, which holds the number of rows and columns intended for the matrix are used to treat the underlying vector as if it were truly two-dimensional.
+That is, the internal representation continues to be linear, and the 'dim' attribute, which holds the number of rows and columns intended for the matrix are used to treat the underlying vector as if it were actually two-dimensional.

 For matrices, remember, the order is always `row, column`.
 The `dim()` command returns the size of the matrix or array.
 For matrices, this is always the number of rows followed by the number of columns.
 For indexing matrices, the row index always comes first and the column index comes second (see next section).

 ```
 x <- matrix(1:12, nrow=3)        ## matrices typically numeric; but do not have to be